 Similarly, we humans are driveninstinct of overcoming the pressure of lack of time, always found ways to discover and extract more and more natural resources when we “hunt” for the satisfaction of our needs.
 We literally “only barely scratched the surface”, because all our efforts did not lead us even half deep into the earth’s crust, its thinnest and most superficial layer.
 Over generations of trial and error, thanks to the accumulated collective experience in heuristics, written knowledge and methodologies, mankind has consistently saved its productive efforts, gradually using time more and more efficiently.
 The fruits of our labor are obvious: the price of all natural resources, in terms of the time required for their production, is steadily decreasing in the long run as technological advances constantly increase our productivity - the ability to achieve the greatest results with the least efforts.
 Metal prices over the past two centuries are confirmed by:

-The proof of a simple truth about constantlygold is the growing productivity of mankind: since the annual influx of new supplies of this extremely rare metal remains stable, it makes no sense to consider other natural resources (which are less rare than gold) as scarce in any practical sense.
-Indeed, only a lack of time actually limits our creative productivity.
-From this point of view, time - both individually and collectively - is our most valuable and scarce resource.
-Each of us seeks to extend our time on Earth and enjoy it fully.
-As inhabitants of this planet, we strive to save our actions and increase productivity in order to achieve the maximum possible results with the minimum use of time and effort.
-In fact, the goal of the global economy is to accelerate the growth of our collective productivity through innovation and trade in order to achieve the efficient use of energy in the long run - our only liberator from the difficulties caused by lack of time.
+Proof of the simple truth about constantlyof humanity's growing productivity is gold: since the annual influx of new supplies of this extremely rare metal remains stable, there is no point in treating other natural resources (which are less rare than gold) as scarce in any practical sense.
+Indeed, it is only lack of time that actually limits our creative productivity.
+From this perspective, time—both individually and collectively—is our most valuable and scarce resource.
+Each of us strives to extend our time on Earth and enjoy it to the fullest.
+As inhabitants of this planet, we strive to economize our actions and increase productivity to achieve the greatest possible results with the minimum use of time and effort.
+In fact, the goal of the global economy is to accelerate the growth of our collective productivity through innovation and trade, with the goal of eventually achieving energy efficiency - our only liberation from the constraints of time pressure.

 We are connected by trade